javier-garcia-meteologica/yalc_install_issue/README.md

 npm i
 ```

-It should install all packages successfully, the same as if the packages come from the registry.
+It should install all packages successfully, the same as if the packages came from the registry.

-# 3. Inject yalc dependencies
+# 2. Inject yalc dependencies

 Now let's inject yalc dependencies